tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/WebCheckout integration/Confirmation-page.md

 title: "Página de confirmação"
 date: 2021-03-29T12:15:57-05:00
 description: >
   This page allows you to get system confirmations related with the transaction results.
-You can update your system's inventories, orders, or databases.
+You can update your system's inventories, orders, ou databases.
 This page is not visible to the customer and its goal is to enable communication between systems.
 The data is sent via the HTTP POST method. </br>If the payer generates payment retries during the payment process, a confirmation page is generated for each transaction.
 This page is invoked for approved and rejected states.
 weight: 30
 tags: ["subtopic"]
 ---